Dynamical properties of convex cocompact actions in projective space: Introduction

 \subsection{Relative hyperbolicity}

 In the second part of this paper, we use the dynamical characterization of convex cocompactness given by Theorem \ref{thm:convex_cocompact_equals_expansion} to study convex cocompactness for a group $\Gamma$ which is hyperbolic relative to a collection $\mc{H}$ of convex cocompact subgroups.
 We will give a necessary and sufficient condition for such a group to act convex cocompactly in terms of an embedding of the Bowditch boundary $\dee(\Gamma, \mc{H})$.
+This strengthens the connection between convex cocompact groups in $\PGL(d, \R)$ and Anosov representations, since Anosov representations can also be characterized by the existence of an equivariant embedding of the \emph{Gromov} boundary of a hyperbolic group into some flag manifold (see \cite{gw2012anosov}, \cite{klp2017}).

 We will give a definition of relatively hyperbolic groups in terms of convergence dynamics in Section \ref{sec:relative_hyp_background}.

 \begin{defn} Let $\mc{H} = \{H_i\}$ be a collection of subgroups of $\PGL(d, \R)$, each acting convex cocompactly on a fixed properly convex domain $\Omega$ with pairwise disjoint full orbital limit sets $\Lambda_\Omega(H_i)$.